Public-Domain-Laboratories/Operating_System/README.md

 > This is a long term project to standardise and structure an Operating System for the future.
 > You are welcomed to [fork](../../fork/), improve, [declare Issues](../../issues/) and [suggest Pull Requests](../../pulls/).

-A modular Computer Operating System for computing.
+A modular Computer Operating System for general computing.

 Standardized interfaces and interaction with Operating System Kernels.
 * Barebones structure of the Operating System.